lazaronixon/react-native-date-range-picker/README.md

 An Initial range for component.
 The fromDate is used to set current month.

 #### `onSuccess(fromDate, toDate)`
-Function executed when a valid range is selected.
+Function executed when a valid range is selected and return Object

 #### `theme`
 Extra theme properties.